MicrosoftDocs/Contribute/Contribute/how-to-write-use-markdown.md

     * `id`: `snippet_Create` The ID of the snippet that needs to be inserted from the code file.
 This value cannot co-exist with range.
     * `highlight`: `2-4,6` Range and/or numbers of lines that need to be highlighted in the generated code snippet.
 The numbering is relative to the code snippet itself, not the imported range.
     * `interactive`: `cloudshell-powershell`, `cloudshell-bash`, `try-dotnet`, `try-dotnet-class`, `try-dotnet-method` String value determines what kinds of interactivity are enabled.
-    * For details about tag name representation in code snippet source files by language, see the [DocFX guidelines](https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html#tag-name-representation-in-code-snippet-source-file).

 #### Supported languages